...

 1 – Electrical Wiring

 The majority of the copper processed today is used for electrical wiring globally.
-In fact, it accounts for around 60% of copper usage globally.
+It accounts for around 60% of copper usage globally.
 The excellent conductivity along with the natural malleability of copper give electrical wires the flexibility and transmission capabilities that they need for optimal operations.

 2 – Electronics